agreedSkiing/Hibenate-empty-optional-test/README.md

-# Hibernate Reactive list IS EMPTY query testing
+# Hibernate optional query testing

-The purpose of this project is to test if Hibernate Reactive can handle `:list IS EMPTY OR t.COLUMN IN :list` with a comparison to Hibernate ORM 5 and 6 base implementations.
+The purpose of this project is to test if Hibernate Reactive can handle optional queries.
+This idea came by reading https://www.baeldung.com/spring-data-jpa-null-parameters and https://stackoverflow.com/questions/2488930/passing-empty-list-as-parameter-to-jpa-query-throws-error.

-First of all no the code can't handle `:list IS EMPTY OR t.COLUMN IN :list` ☹, but it seems to be able to handle `SELECT t FROM Test t WHERE (COALESCE(:list) IS NOT NULL OR t.id IN (:list))` for different values.
+**NOTE:** All Hibernate Reactive test are done with Mutiny.

 ## Formatting